Tuesday, June 29, 2010

 An employee appealed, asking the court to annul the Village’s denial of his General Municipal Law §207-c benefits on the grounds that such denial was arbitrary and capricious, an abuse of discretion and affected by error of law and fact.

 Workers’ Compensation held the exclusive remedy available to an employee injured on the way to a work-related meeting

 The Workers' Compensation Law provides the exclusive remedy “where, ... the employer and the landowner are essentially the same party and the plaintiff is injured while performing his [or her] job.”

 In general, a name-clearing hearing is to provide an employee who claims that he or she has been “stigmatized” by his or her employer with an opportunity to clear his or her name* The individual seeking such a hearing has the burden of proof in the proceeding.

 Quid pro quo in the nature of the withdrawal of disciplinary charges not required to validate disciplinary settlement agreement

-Rejecting Newman’s argument to the contrary, the Appellate Division said that it was not required that the settlement agreement constitute a quid pro quo for the dismissal of pending disciplinary charges, so long as Newman’s waiver of rights to a pre-termination hearing was knowingly and freely made.
+The agreement that the employee signed extended his one-year probationary period as a firefighter to 18 months.
+The Appellate Division said that it was not required that the settlement agreement constitute a quid pro quo for the dismissal of pending disciplinary charges, so long as employee’s waiver of rights to a pre-termination hearing was knowingly and freely made.

 Subsequent court and administrative rulings, or changes to laws, rules and regulations may have modified or clarified or vacated or reversed the decisions summarized here.
 Accordingly, these summaries should be Shepardized® or otherwise checked to make certain that the most recent information is being considered by the reader.